thynhacute/mobile-building-pc/README.md

 - Search products
 - Push notifications

-**Since our team also writes Web apps, Mobile will only take on Role Employee ^^**
+**Since our team has already coded the Web app for the Admin and Customer roles, Mobile will only take on the Employee Role ^^**

-You can refer to our backend team: https://github.com/thynhacute/back-end-building-pc
+You can refer to our Backend team: https://github.com/thynhacute/back-end-building-pc

 <div align="center">